-It is against this backdrop that this research examines the impact of insecurity on access to maternal health services by women of reproductive age in selected rural communities in Zamfara State, given that access to health services in the State prior to this research was 40% (National Demographic Health Survey, 2018).
+It is against this backdrop that this research examines the impact of insecurity on access to maternal health services by women of reproductive age in selected rural communities in Zamfara State.

 Research Objectives

 The aim of the studywas to assess the impact of insecurity on access to maternal health services by women of reproductive age in select rural communities in Zamfara State.
 The specific objectives were to: